sunnyweike/MicFoal/README.md

 ### Methods

-Number of Methods: 12

-1. MicFoal with different component settings
+MicFoal with different component settings:
 -  2 initial supervised learners:
   - Adaptive Random Forests (ARF)
   - Leveraging Bagging (LB)
 - The hybrid strategy proposed in this paper and 3 traditional label request strategies:
   - Hybrid label request strategy (H)
   - The uncertainty strategy with a variable threshold (VU)
   - The uncertainty strategy with a random and variable threshold (RV)
   - The uncertainty strategy with selective sampling (SS)
 - Sample training weight formula (S)
 - Adaptive adjustment mechanism of the label cost budget based on periodic performance evaluation (P)

 ### Metrics

-1. AvFβ (β=1)
+- AvFβ (β=1)
-2. CBA
+- CBA
-3. mGM
+- mGM
-4. CEN
+- CEN

 ### Experimental evaluation results

-1. Details：It includes the detailed evaluation results of experiment recorded after repeated 10 component dedication analysis experiments.
+1. Details: The detailed evaluation results of the comparison experiments with different configurations of components of MicFoal
-2. Mean: Average results of 10 repeated experiments.
+2. Mean: Average results of 10 repeated experiments
-3. Std: Standard deviation results of 10 repeated experiments.
+3. Std: Standard deviation results of 10 repeated experiments